rmarting/rhdh-exercises/README-gitlab.md

 Notice that we set the `signInPage` to `gitlab`, the default is `github`.

-To disable guest login set the `environment` to `production` add the new secret to the backstage manifests:
+Next, add the new secret to the backstage manifests:

 ```yaml
 spec: